Liangmp/hexo_taylorlaingBlog/source/_posts/beautifulSentences.md

 2. Alan Macfarlane, progessor of anthropological science at King's College, Cambridge, has, like other historians, <b>spent decades wrestling with the enigma of the Industrial Revolution</b>.
 // wrestle: v. 摔跤，这里有折腾的意思
 // enigma: 难以理解的事物；谜

+## IELTS9 Test2 R3 'A neuroscientist reveals how to think differently'
+1. The best way to see things differently to other people is to <b>bombard</b> the brain with things it has never <b>encountered</b> before.

+2. Fear is a major <b>impediment</b> to thinking like an iconoclast and stops the average person in his tracks.

+3. There are many types of fear, but the two that <b>inhibit</b> iconoclastic thinking and people generally find difficult to deal with are *fear of uncertainty* and *fear of <b>public ridicule</b>*.

+4. This may seem like <b>trivial phobias</b>.
+But fear of public speaking, which everyone must do from time to time, afflicts one-third of the population.